SuperOfficeDocs/superoffice-docs/docs/service/install/index.md

 **Choose system language:**

 Customer Service will use this language to prime the database with different things that are not multi-language (for example the default system templates, priorities, and so on).
-You will not be able to changes this later.
+You will not be able to change this later.

 **Hostname:**